sirgal/Easy-Console-Text-Menu-Generator/README.md

 Easy-Console-Text-Menu-Generator
 ================================

-Python script for easy generation of text menus for further use in C programs
+Python script for easy generation of text menus for further use in C programs.

 ###__Features:__

 - Welcome messages
 - Nested menus
 - Handler functions
-- Written in C89
+- Written in C99
 - Extreme ease of use - just write down menu layout, run script, include a few headers and you're set
 - Resource efficiency
+- Uses only static memory - easy to move constants to the Flash memory
-- Will run on anything with printf, scanf and dynamic memory allocation
+- Will run on anything with printf and scanf
 - (With some tinkering - on anything)
 - Do we need more?
 It's a console menu, after all